SDXorg/PySD-Cookbook/docs/analyses/fitting/MCMC_for_fitting_models.rst

 positives, with the data following a poisson distribution.
 The full rate would be the sum of these two processes.

-For now, however, we'll simplify the analysis by only looking at the Poisson noise component.
+For now, however, we’ll simplify the analysis by only looking at the Poisson noise component.
 The mean of the poisson process will be the results of our simulation.